zephyrproject-rtos/zephyr/samples/net/sockets/echo_async/README.rst

 ************

 - :ref:`networking_with_qemu`
-- or, a board with hardware networking
+- or, a board with hardware networking (including 6LoWPAN)

 Building and Running
 ********************